-- Telephone contact to those residents on the 'shielded list' - Provision of food for those not able to get or prepare it themselves - Assistance with the collection and delivery of food orders - Collection and delivery medical supplies

-- Walks for dogs and other pets - Offer someone to talk to for advice and reassurance
+- Provision of food for those not able to get or prepare it themselves; - Assistance with the collection and delivery of food orders; - Collection and delivery medical supplies; - · Walks for dogs and other pets; and - Offer someone to talk to for advice and reassurance with regular befriending calls being made help address social isolation.

-Contact has been made with residents included on the NHS shielded list (to date this is around 18,500 people, but the list is updated and added to on a daily basis).
+Contact has been made to identified vulnerable residents via the NHS shielded lists (over 2,200) and GP surgery lists (over 21,400).
 Checks are made to confirm that they have support in place from either family, friends or neighbours and that they have adequate food supplies and any medication that is required.

 Where residents require support appropriate action is taken including onward signposting to specialist and local community support networks such as Parish Council support and community volunteers.
 This ensures practical local support that can be sustained for as long as required.

-In relation to the provision of food parcels and meals, there have been over 12,500 deliveries made to residents across the District.
+In relation to the provision of shopping deliveries, food parcels and hot meals, there have been over 16,700 deliveries made to residents across the District.

-2.4.2 Support for Businesses - The overall support given by the council to local businesses to date has covered a number of key strands:

-1) Covid-19 Helpline: In partnership with Kent County Council and the other Kent Districts and Boroughs, a local Covid-19 Helpline was set up to give local businesses much needed guidance during the crisis and to explain the Government's Business Support Package.
-The helpline, run by the Kent & Medway Growth Hub, has been very well used - with 143 phone calls and 79 webchats Folkestone & Hythe businesses using the service between 25 March and 22 May 2020.
-It will continue to run until at least 30 June 2020.

-2) Communicating directly with Business: this includes a number of strands, such as a dedicated Covid-19 business page on the Folkestone Works (which is regularly being updated by the Economic Development Team) and has had 3,411 visits between 23 March and 27 May, social media activity, and 5 Covid-19 e-bulletins to over 620 of our local businesses.

-3) Rate Relief: Facilitating the 12-month Business Rates Holiday for all businesses in the Retail, Hospitality and Leisure sector (as defined by Government) and the Nursery Relief, which has been led by the Revenues Team.

-4) The delivery of Small Business Grants and Retail, Hospitality and Leisure Grants to eligible businesses in the District: following the receipt of £28.8 from Central Government, the Revenues Team have been tracking down eligible businesses, getting them to provide necessary details in order to process the grant funding, undertaking checks to verify the claims and getting the grants to businesses as expediently as possible.
-It is no mean feat that 83% of the grant money had been handed to 94% eligible businesses as of 19th May.

-5) The Council has started to deliver discretionary top-up grant funding which is aimed at small businesses (fewer than 50 employees) that missed out on the existing grant offer.
-Both guidance and funding are still to be received from Government, with this funding is to be steered towards businesses in shared space, regular Market traders, charities (that would meet the criteria for Small Business Rate Relief), Bed & Breakfast establishments and creative businesses.
-It is estimated that this will result in £1.292 mill additional support for eligible businesses and was launched June 1st 2020.
+- 2.4.2 Support for Businesses - The overall support given by the council to local businesses to date has covered a number of key strands: - 1) Covid-19 Helpline: In partnership with Kent County Council and the other Kent Districts and Boroughs, a local business focused Covid-19 Helpline was set up to give local businesses much needed guidance during the crisis and to explain the Government's Business Support Package.
+The helpline, run by the Kent & Medway Growth Hub, has been very well used with 171 phone calls and 89 webchats from Folkestone & Hythe businesses using the service between 25 March and to 12 June 2020.
+It will continue to run until at least 30 June 2020. - 2) Communicating directly with business: this includes a number of strands, such as a dedicated Covid-19 business page on the Folkestone Works (which is regularly being updated by the Economic Development Team and has had 4,425 visits as at 12 June 2020), social media activity and 5 Covid-19 e-bulletins to over 620 of our local businesses. - 3) Rate Relief: Facilitating the 12-month Business Rates Holiday for all businesses in the Retail, Hospitality and Leisure sector (as defined by Government) and the Nursery Relief, which has been led by the Revenues Team. - 4) The delivery of Small Business Grants and Retail, Hospitality and Leisure Grants to eligible businesses in the District: following the receipt of £28.8 million from Central Government, the Revenues Team have been tracking down eligible businesses, getting them to provide necessary details in order to process the grant funding, undertaking checks to verify the claims and getting the grants to businesses as expediently as possible.
+It is no mean feat that 99.4% of the grant money has been distributed to eligible businesses at the time of writing. - 5) The Council is delivering discretionary top-up grant funding which is aimed at small businesses (fewer than 50 employees) that missed out on the existing grant offer.
+This funding is steered towards businesses in shared space, regular Market traders, charities (that would meet the criteria for Small Business Rate Relief), Bed & Breakfast establishments and creative businesses.
+It is estimated that this will result in £1.292 million of additional support for eligible businesses.
+As at 12 June 2020, 44 grants totalling £350,000 have been awarded.

 2.4.3 Staff - Our staff are our most valuable asset.
-As alluded to above, our immediate position was that wherever possible, all staff must work from home, only attending the offices if absolutely essential.
+As alluded to above, our immediate position was that wherever possible, all staff that can must work from home, only attending the offices if absolutely essential.